zenecture/neuroflow/README.md

   )
 ```

-We can use beloved gnuplot to plot the error during training:
+This way we can use beloved gnuplot to plot the error during training:

 ```bash
 gnuplot> set style line 1 lc rgb '#0060ad' lt 1 lw 1 pt 7 ps 0.5